 What is a Reporting Period?

-A reporting period, also known as the accounting period, is a discrete and uniform span of time for which the financial performance and financial position of a company are reported and analyzed.
+A reporting period, also known as an accounting period, is a discrete and uniform span of time for which the financial performance and financial position of a company are reported and analyzed.
 In other words, the data contained in the financial statements are generated by the company’s finance professionals from operations during the reporting period.

 - A reporting period is the time span for which a company reports its financial performance and financial position.